thudcl/thudcl.github.io/_pages/publications.md

 - Chong Chen and Xun Pang, "Predicting the Timing and Location of Terrorist Attacks in Africa in the Age of Big Data: Combing GIS and Split Population Duration Models,"  *Foreign Affairs Review* (外交评论), No. 2, 2020, pp. 121-154.

+- Qingqian He and Daniel Naurin, "Brexit and Redistribution of EU Power: A Social Network Analysis Based on Survey Data," *Chinese Journal of European Studies*(欧洲研究)，No. 1, 2020, pp.27-54.

 - Xuefeng Sun and Xikun Zhang, "China and US Strategic Choices and China's Relations with Its Neighbors," *Contemporary International Relations* (现代国际关系), Vol.29, No. 5, 2019, pp. 36-46.

 - Xun Pang Ziye Liu, "China-US Relations In Massive Machine-Coded Event Data: Influence of Reciprocity, Domestic Politics,